 Wait for your papers to upload.
 You can see the progress bar of each paper above the name of the file or paper name.
 We'll do our best to automatically identify the name of your papers as we upload them, although sometimes we can't.
 This still means your paper was uploaded successfully.
 Make sure you click the "I'm Not A Robot" captcha, so we can keep spam off the site.

 Once your paper has been uploaded, we'll ask you what kind of file it is.
 If your paper has been published in another source, or this is the first publishing of it, click "Published Work."
 If you want to get feedback on your paper, or you consider it an unpublished draft, click "Unpublished Draft Papers."

 Then, we'll ask you to provide additional information about your paper.

 If you don't add research interests, we might suggest you add some research interests.
 Research interests function as tags on your paper, and having your paper appear in research interest feeds is a huge driver of paper traffic.
 We recommend a variety of research interests, from very broad ("War History") to mid-range ("American Revolution") to specific ("British Regiments in the Battle of Brandywine"), to make sure your paper gets the attention it deserves.

+Now you're done, and your paper is uploaded to Academia.
 Still have questions about uploading?
 Let us know!